 1st-6th secondary

-In this tour, you will get to know instruments from different cultures and parts of the world.
-The talking drums and harps of the Griots from the African continent, the Javanese gamelan orchestra and the colourful instruments of the Indian court, the mysterious music of the Tibetan monks and the cheerful Mexican music will take you far from home.
-In Europe, too, there is much to experience: where do bagpipes come from, how do you play a bumblebee and how do you get sound from an accordion?
-In the Atelier, you will practise playing the rhythms of Africa and Asia on djembes, dumdums, tambourines, gongs and metallophones and, together with your classmates, make music from all over the world.
+On this tour, you will discover instruments from cultures and regions around the world.
+Hear the talking drums and harps of the Griots from Africa, explore the Javanese gamelan orchestra, and admire the colorful instruments of the Indian court.
+Experience the mysterious music of Tibetan monks and the lively sounds of Mexico, taking you far from home.
+In Europe, there is plenty to explore as well: where do bagpipes come from, how do you play a bumblebee, and how do you get sound from an accordion?
+In the Atelier, you will practice the rhythms of Africa and Asia on djembes, dumdums, tambourines, gongs, and metallophones.
+Together with your classmates, you will make music from all over the world and experience the joy of playing in a global ensemble.